matspettersson/some-php-stuff/README.md

 # some-php-stuff
-Some scripts
+Some scripts that I've created mostly for learning stuff.

 ## Examples with the Google Visualization API's

-[google-visualization] (https://developers.google.com/chart/ "Google Chart API's")
+Ref. [google-visualization] (https://developers.google.com/chart/ "Google Chart API's")

 ### db.schema
 Contains the MySQL DDL for creating the 'pipeline' table that is used in the gantt-example.php